TokMem: One-Token Procedural Memory for Large Language Models: Conclusion

-Our experiments are conducted on the SNI and APIGen datasets, which allow controlled analysis of atomic and compositional recall.
-While these settings demonstrate the effectiveness of tokenized procedural memory without backbone training, they do not fully capture the diversity of real-world procedures.
-In particular, richer forms of composition, such as interleaving function calls with NLP tasks from SNI, as illustrated in Figure~\ref{fig:tokmem diagram}b, and multi-turn interactions remain unexplored, but could be supported with curated datasets.
-Overall, advancing TokMem toward practical deployment will require more realistic benchmarks or user-driven data collection pipelines that better reflect open-domain procedural knowledge.

-Additional promising directions include incorporating reinforcement learning to improve generalization for complex compositional structures, and enabling personalization by allowing users to attach their own memory banks while keeping the backbone frozen.
-Together, these extensions pave the way for scalable, compact, and user-adaptive memory systems in large language models.
+Future directions are discussed in Appendix~\ref{appendix: limitations}, including the automation of query--procedural decomposition for synthesizing training trajectories, reinforcement learning for stronger compositional generalization and personalization through user-specific memory banks.
+These extensions pave the way for scalable, compact, and user-adaptive memory systems in large language models.